vim-fuzzbox/fuzzbox.vim/README.md

 **Fuzzyy has been renamed to Fuzzbox, new name, same great taste!**

 A modern, extensible fuzzy finder for Vim.
-Written in vim9script using Vim's native fuzzing matching, background job, and popup window features, it's pretty fast and it just works, out of the box, on Mac, Linux, and Windows.
+Written in vim9script using Vim's native fuzzing matching, background job, and popup window features, it's pretty fast and it just works, on Mac, Linux, and Windows.

 ## Screenshot